dmrom7/geogbrowns/content/event/2021-11-09-Christmas_decoration/index.md

 Join us at 5pm, some individual drinks and snacks will be supplied.

-**Safety measures** - You are encouradged to wear masks as much as its comfortable for you.
-However, you are expected to have done an LF test in last 48 hours with a negative result.
+**Safety measures** - You must wear mask.
+You are expected to have done an LF test in last 48 hours with a negative result.
 If you feel like you have any signs of flu, please stay home there is going to be plenty more socials in future.

 ## Here is some inspiration for origami decorations: